fatestapestry/avrae-collections/collection/LOTR 5E/keen.md

+**Keen (Weapon)**.
 Sharp or better-balanced, this weapon is now more likely to produce a critical hit when hitting its target.
 Attacks using this weapon score a critical hit on a roll of 19-20.